Ranelan/Digital-Portfolio/Professional-Networking/README.md

 **✅ Result:**
 This focused effort has transformed my LinkedIn from a simple online resume into a dynamic networking tool.
 My network has grown significantly, and now includes a diverse range of industry contacts.
 More importantly, I have the important skill needed for networking in my field through learning in this course.

 **💡 Key Competencies Developed:**
-Professional Brand Management
+-Professional Brand Management
-Strategic Online Networking
+-Strategic Online Networking
-Digital Communication & Etiquette
+-Digital Communication & Etiquette

 > This experience taught me that networking is not about collecting contacts, but about building genuine professional relationships and creating a community for learning and opportunity.